 When Repair Is Best

-More often than not, furnace issues can be easily sourced and repaired by a NATE-certified, HVAC professional.
+More often than not, furnace issues can be easily sourced and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., under ten years — chances are very good that any issues it has can be solved through repair.
 On top of that, if your furnace is still heating your Grand Island area home efficiently (your HVAC professional can help you determine this), then it is still probable that you will repair it.
 Commonly, as long as you are not seeing a trending increase in your heating bills with regular usage and your home is not having issues with uneven heating, your furnace is deemed operationally sound.
 Our recommendation regarding furnace repairs is that if the repairs you must get are less than one-third of the cost of a new heating system and your furnace is in the first half of its predicted lifetime, repair is likely your best option.
 Keep in mind that even if you are experiencing a reduction in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your Grand Island home’s ductwork to see if he thinks these solutions could advance the efficiency of your furnace.
 Talk to McElroy Service Experts about scheduling regular furnace maintenance, which will ensure your furnace is in top condition and help you prevent further repairs or drops in efficiency.

 When Replacement Is Best